 Parents are a very important part of their child’s growth and development and CHILDWORKS programs.
 Open communication between home and school is a top priority.
 Parents provide information about their child’s home experiences upon admission and throughout their years at Childworks.
 Our staff is always available for parent’s questions and comments.

 The CHILDWORKS Staff are professionally trained and experienced early childhood educators who are also American Heart Association certified in first aid and CPR.
 Specialists in music, art, Science, etc. are on staff or consultants to our programs.

-It is the policy of CHILDWORKS not to discriminate on the basis of race, color, creed, national origin, religion, age, disability or sex in it’s educational program, employment policies or practices.
+It is the policy of CHILDWORKS not to discriminate on the basis of race, color, creed, national origin, religion, age, disability, sex, or sexual orientation in it’s educational program, employment policies or practices.